 Although you won't be expected to be on call 24/7 yourself, mountain rescue teams can be called out any time of the day or night, so you'll have to organise this around any other work you do.

 As you'll need a fair amount of training, it's only fair to the team you volunteer with to stick around for a while.
 For this reason, you may be required to make a minimum time commitment of at least three to six months.

-There are lots of mountain rescue teams across the country that are always looking for volunteers, including:
+There are lots of mountain rescue teams across the country that are looking for volunteers.

-People's Postcode Lottery players raised over £7,000 for these two mountain rescue teams combined, helping them to improve their service to people in their hour of need.
-By playing, you can also help to make a big difference to small charities like these.
+People's Postcode Lottery players help a wide range of deserving causes.
+By playing, you can also help to make a big difference to these organisations.